tarun-vihar/candy-stores/README.md

-# README
+# Candy Store App

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:
+This is basic online store application build on Rails.

+- High level: We can register shops.
+Each shop can have mulitple shelves.
+  Further, each shelf can have mulitple candies.

+- Functionality

+1. Each candy should immediately enter the shop as an unshelved candy.
+2. A shop should be able to remove or add a shelf.
+3. It should be possible to move a candy from the list of unshelved candies to a shelf and vice versa.
+4. A shop should be able to list all of the candies it stocks on its shelves.
+5. When a new shelf is initialized, it should immediately be added to a shop

-* Ruby version
+- Ruby version : Above 6 (Build on 6.1)

-* System dependencies
+- System dependencies : Make sure node, sqlite3 and ruby are installed.
+Followed by rails

-* Configuration
+- Configuration :

-* Database creation
+- Database creation : These has 3 tables( shops, shelves, candies).
+For More Details Refer config/schema.rb file
+  Note: Items table is unused.
+Will be removed upon further enhnacement

-* Database initialization
+- Database initialization : Rails has In built Database

-* How to run the test suite
+- How to run the test suite : NA

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.) : NA

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...